jordanful/Promptspot/README.md

 Promptspot offers some neat features specific to prompts, including drafts, versioning, and diffs.

-### Inputs
+### Contexts

-Sometimes referred to as "user prompts" or "hidden context", an `input` is the relevant data you need in order to generate a completion.
+Sometimes referred to as the "user prompt", a `context` is the relevant data you need in order to generate a completion.
 You may have heard of this referred to as "give a bot a fish 🐟", which just means you include the relevant context in the prompt itself, so the model is simply aware of it.

-Inputs are often user-specific and dynamic data, like a name, age, and location — or application state, like a team's current balance or recent activity, or even just today's date and time.
+Contexts are often user-specific and dynamic data, like a name, age, and location — or application state, like a team's current balance or recent activity, or even just today's date and time.
-**Inputs are combined with prompts to generate a completion.**
+**Contexts are combined with prompts and a model to generate an output.**

 Example: